 - 3.2.a.1.
-Prerequisite education for entry into a pediatric dermatology fellowship must include the satisfactory completion of a dermatology residency program that satisfies the requirements listed in 3.2.
+Prior to appointment in the program, fellows must have satisfactorily completed a general psychiatry program that satisfies the requirements in 3.2.
 (Core) - 3.2.b.
 Fellow Eligibility Exception

-The Review Committee for Dermatology will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
+The Review Committee for Psychiatry will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
 An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
 (Core) - 3.2.b.2.
 Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)

-Background and Intent: An exceptionally qualified international graduate applicant has (1) completed a residency program in the core specialty outside the continental

-United States that was not accredited by the ACGME, AOA, ACGME-I, RCPSC or CFPC, and (2) demonstrated clinical excellence, in comparison to peers, throughout training.
+Background and Intent: An exceptionally qualified international graduate applicant has (1) completed a residency program in the core specialty outside the continental United States that was not accredited by the ACGME, AOA, ACGME-I, RCPSC or CFPC, and (2) demonstrated clinical excellence, in comparison to peers, throughout training.
 Additional evidence of exceptional qualifications is required, which may include one of the following: (a) participation in additional clinical or research training in the specialty or subspecialty; (b) demonstrated scholarship in the specialty or subspecialty; and/or (c) demonstrated leadership during or after residency.
 Applicants being considered for these positions must be informed of the fact that their training may not lead to certification by ABMS member boards or AOA certifying boards.